Legends of the Hidden Temple: Round 2: The Steps of Knowledge

 The four remaining teams stood on the topmost of the four levels of the Steps of Knowledge.
-Olmec began the round by telling the remaining teams the episode's legend of the featured artifact, which became the theme for the remainder of the episode.
-The legend centered on an artifact that the winning team searched for in the final round.
+Olmec began the round by telling the remaining teams the episode's legend of the featured artifact, which will become the theme for the remainder of the episode.
+The legend centered on an artifact that the winning team will search for in the final round.
 At the end of the legend, Olmec told the teams the room in which the artifact could be found.
 After finishing, he asked the teams a series of questions to test their memory.
 Each multiple-choice question had three possible answers.
 A team attempting to answer signaled by stomping on a buzzer on their step, causing the front of the step to illuminate (if Olmec was still in the middle of asking a question, he stopped talking immediately).
 A team who answered correctly moved down to the next level.
 If a team answered incorrectly or ran out of time (three seconds after being called upon), the other teams were given a chance to answer.
 The first two teams to answer three questions correctly and thereby reach the bottom level advanced to the next round.